Hyp3r-3y3/metamask-bruteforce-python/README.md

 - pip install eth_account
 - pip install mnemonic

 On the brute.py file add your API Keys for Etherscan, Bscscan and Polyscan, also add your PATHs for empty.txt and valid.txt files.
 Then choose how many accounts you want to test for each mnemonic (1 recommended by default) and run brute.py.
-If the variable Multicore_Booster is set to True it will use all cores of your CPU to run faster.
+Then choose how many available cores of your CPU you want to use to make it run faster.